 Also played with in this strip where Nale exploits this to get away with pretending to be Elan

-Averted and discussed in Homestuck, as quoted at the top of the page.
+Discussed and then defied in Homestuck, as quoted at the top of the page.
 When John texts Dave saying he thinks there are monsters in his house, Dave immediately believes him, adding:

 TG: skepticism is the crutch of cinematic troglodytes TG: like hey mom dad theres a dinosaur or a ghost or whatever in my room. "yeah right junior go back to bed" TG: fuck you mom and dad how many times are we going to watch this trope unfold it wasnt goddamn funny the first time i saw it TG: just once id like to see dad crap his pants when a kid says theres a vampire in his closet TG: "OH SHIT EVERYONE IN THE MINIVAN" TG: be fuckin dad of the year right there